 Heinz thought it was a good idea to use popular sires because he thought they were quite different from each other and would not allow too much uniformity among the breed.
 Therefore avoiding “Popular Sire Syndrome”

 What is the connection between the popular breed who helped improve the quality of the gene pool in 1915 and the source of the problem breeders are trying to reach 100 years later?

 What is this “syndrome” that geneticists are so concerned about today?

 To understand the essence of the problem, it is necessary to understand the basics of genetics.
-You probably know about mutations – DNA particles that do not replicate perfectly or may have been damaged by some kind of environmental toxins.
+Mutations can become present is there are DNA particles that do not replicate perfectly or may have been damaged by some kind of environmental toxins.

 If the mutation is dominant and affects some vital processes, then it is removed from the gene pool by natural selection, such an individual will not be able to pass on its genes to the next generation.